 Plugin Architecture

-Starting with version 7.0, Smart WebView introduces a powerful plugin architecture, transforming it into a more extensible foundation for building hybrid applications.
-This allows developers to add or modify native functionalities without altering the core project code.
+Smart WebView features a powerful plugin architecture, allowing you to extend native functionalities without altering the core project code.

 Core Concepts

-- Self-Contained: Plugins are designed as independent modules.
+- Self-Contained: Plugins are designed as independent, modular classes.

 PluginManager

-(or equivalent) when their class is loaded. - Standardized Interface: Plugins implement a common interface (e.g.,
+when their class is first loaded by the application. - Standardized Interface: All plugins implement the

 PluginInterface